datapro4hire/myAIidea/old README.md

 to implement systems integrations that are simpler, faster, and cheaper.

 1. Input Data Used
-The input data is tbd
+The input data is operational data logs found in Kaggle.
+It includes task label by operational area, task duration, and task volume.
+It also includes qualitative observations.

 2. Output Data
 The output data is a JSON file containing tbd